We've produced some helpful tips and advice to make sure you and your church are prepared for the stormy weather.

 - Keeping pathways clear - slips and trips are more likely to occur when the ground is slippery.
 Moss and wet leaves can be a cause of this, as can frost and ice.

-- Lighting – shorter days and heavy cloud coverage can lead to poor lighting.
-This can cause slip and trip hazards.
+- Lighting – shorter days and heavy cloud coverage can lead to poor lighting and cause slip and trip hazards.
 There are various solutions that might help including LED strip lighting.
 Read more about slips and trips.

 A flood at your church can have a huge impact on the church and the church community.
 We have put together some guidance to help churches understand more about flood risks and defence.